MicheleNuijten/statcheck/README.md

 For detailed information about installing and using `statcheck`, see the [manual on RPubs](http://rpubs.com/michelenuijten/statcheckmanual).

 [statcheck.io](http://statcheck.io/) is a web-based interface for statcheck.

+## Main changes in version 1.3.0 compared to 1.2.2

+The latest statcheck version includes 2 cool new features:

+* **Q-tests**: statcheck is now able to find Q-tests for heterogeneity (in meta-analyses).
+As always, the Q-tests need to be APA reported. statcheck recognizes general Q-tests, Q-within, and Q-between.
+* **HTML reports**: it is now possible to generate nicely formatted HTML reports with statcheck results with the function `statcheckReport()`.